Ross-White/Workout-Tracker/README.md

 ## Contributions

-* Front end provided by Trilogy Education Services.
+* Starter code built by Trilogy Education Services.
-* Back end built by Ross White.
+* Refactored into a PWA, and for offline functionality by Ross White.

 ## Contact